Free Trial

 5. Prioritize keywords to focus on first and develop the strategy.

-There are three things you must keep in mind when you conduct keyword research for ecommerce, though.
-Ecommerce is a unique industry and the below will help you discover the phrases online shoppers use, specifically.
+There are three things you must keep in mind when conducting ecommerce keyword research to discover the specific phrases online shoppers use.

 ONE: In ecommerce, you deal with two levels of keywords: product-level and category-level.
 Each relates to a different type of content on the site: product pages and category pages.